pointybeard-boilerplate/symext-template-extension/README.md

 ```

 6. Modify the contents of `.docs/` to suit your project.
-7. Modify the `README.md`, `CHANGELOG.md`, and `LICENCE` files as required.
+7. Further modify the `README.md`, `CHANGELOG.md`, and `LICENCE` files as required, using their existing structure as a guide

 ## About

 ### Requirements

-- This extension works with PHP 7.3 or above.
+- This extension works with PHP 7.4 or above.
 - The [Console Extension for Symphony CMS][req-console] must also be installed.

 ### Dependencies